mborgerson/wiki-export/wiki/Power_Supply.md

 | JI-HAW   |           |
 | E147422  |           |

-Presumely this one doesnt come with tighter tolerances.
+Presumably this one doesn't come with tighter tolerances.

 ### Samsung “TUSCANY”

-Found in 1.6 xboxes and seems to be made by Samsung (or atleast the main transformer is, wich also has the detail label on it)
+Found in 1.6 xboxes and seems to be made by Samsung (or atleast the main transformer is, which also has the detail label on it)

 -   PSCD101301A